CHerSun/Mass-Renamer/README.md

 In both modes we must match a full relative (to target folder) name string, so start (`^`) & end (`$`) anchors are added in the background.
 You don't need to add them.

-Also, case INsensitive matching is used, hard-coded for now.
-Can be overriden with Regex Options flags right in the Source pattern (see [Specify options - inline](https://learn.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-options#specify-options)).
+For file names matching case INsensitive mode is used.
+This can be overriden with inline Regex Options flags in the Source pattern (see [Specify options - inline](https://learn.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-options#specify-options)).

 ### Example 1 - simple pattern